RobTillaart/Arduino/README.md

 Most of them include example code how the libraries can be used.
 Furthermore this repository contains a few stand alone applications.

+### About Arduino
+Arduino is a very good robotics component(microcontroller) to start with good for begginers Arduino is actually a good thing to start with programming languages and enter the world of electronics and microcontrollers.

 **NOTE** these libraries will all get their own repo, so this repository does not have the latest version of all libs anymore.
 That said I will update this bulk repo on request or if time permit.